top of page

 Under those conditions, the biomass is converted into a stable form of carbon and, thus, sequesters those carbons that otherwise would be released into the atmosphere if the biomass decomposes.

-Familiar with other char, biochar is black but highly porous and has a large surface area — which is very beneficial for soil applications and chemical adsorptions.
-More on this later.
+Biochar looks like common charcoal.
+However, it is highly porous and has a large surface area — which is very beneficial for soil applications and chemical adsorptions.

 Moreover, in terms of chemical composition, 70% of its composition is carbon.
 Other chemical properties will differ according to the type and quality of biomass used as feedstock, as well as the methods used to produce biochar.
 For instance, WasteX’s rice husk biochar has 74.5% C-organic, while the corn cob biochar has 43.5%.